 They demonstrate that having you as part of the team will make a difference and you will contribute to the success of the organisation.

 Take time to think about what you have done, have fun devising your accomplishment statements and include them in your resume!
 You will notice the difference and so will potential employers.

 Need help with crafting a resumé that will get past the Automatic Tracking System (ATS)?
-Start How to Write a Powerful Resume online course today!
-Click the image below and get started and instantly make your job applications more effective.
+How to Write a Powerful Resume online course is what you need.